Sindi Watts

 Sindi Watts (also Parker) is a fictional character from the Australian soap opera Neighbours, played by Marisa Warrington.
 She made her first appearance during the episode broadcast on 19 July 2002.
 Sindi was initially a recurring character, before she was promoted to the regular cast.
 Her storylines often focused on her romantic relationships, including her affair with Rocco Cammeniti (Robert Forza) and marriage to Stuart Parker (Blair McDonough).
 She also attempted to break up Toadfish Rebecchi (Ryan Moloney) and Dee Bliss (Madeleine West), and briefly became a lapdancer to raise much needed money.

 The character was written out in May 2005 and she departed on 26 August 2005.
-In January 2017, it was announced that Warrington had reprised her role, and Sindi returned on 7 February.
-She was revealed to be involved in a scam with Andrea Somers (Madeleine West).
-The following year saw the character make a brief appearance on 12 February 2018, before returning for a longer guest stint from 26 June until 2 August 2018.
+In January 2017, it was announced that Warrington had reprised her role, and Sindi returned on 7 February, where she was revealed to be involved in a scam with Andrea Somers (West).
+The following year saw the character make a brief appearance on 12 February 2018, before returning for a longer guest stint from 26 June to 2 August 2018.